The Washington State Archives is celebrating its annual Archives Month in October by making “Strange Washington” this year’s theme.

 - Oct.
 27: Haunted Tours – Archives staff will take visitors on a tour of the Archives’ underground stacks.
 There will be four separate tours in 30-minute increments.
 6–8 p.m.
 State Archives Building, Olympia.

-- Nov.
+Nov.
 2: History Happy Hour – Here is a chance to enjoy some fun, historical trivia!
 There will be prizes, food and drinks.
 7-9 p.m., 3 Magnets Brewery, 600 Franklin St., Olympia.
+(UPDATE: This event is being rescheduled due to the Sounders playoff game that night.
+More information to come!)

 The State Archives’ Puget Sound Regional Branch (Bellevue) is hosting a workshop called The Basics of Historical Research on Oct.
 14, from 10 a.m. to 1 p.m.
 People attending the event can learn about research sources and how to use them.